dmbarbour/awelon/ABC.md

 Text is modeled is a list of small natural numbers (in range 0 to 1114111) terminated by number 3.
 E.g. the word "Text" corresponds to `#3#116l#120l#101l#84l` (constructed back to front).

 Aside: The design of ABC is avoiding vowels, to avoid spelling naughty words.
 It isn't a strong design constraint, and I have used `o` due to visual similarity with the traditional function composition operator.
 Also, ABCD begins at U+00C0.

+## ABCD

+None yet!

+## TEMPORARY ABC

+If I get stuck too long on a tricky function that hinders real progress on higher level development (bootstrapping, etc.), I can implement a temporary version as an ABC primitive.
+This is not a desirable condition, and should only be used for the most essential of functions.

+Currently, only a loop primitive is provided as temporary ABC:

+        ∞ :: [a→(a+b)]*(a*e)→(b*e)
+          code is U+221E
+          requires copyable, droppable block

+Loops, fixpoints, etc. are tricky to implement and understand.
+So far, I've only been able to implement one loop in ABC - i.e. `[dup inline] dup inline` in AO, and small variations.
+I've not figured how to add a useful payload or express terminating conditions.
+Anyhow, loops to process text and such are essential.
+If necessary, I might add a new primitive (hopefully more fine-grained than `∞`) to implement loops later